oci-landing-zones/oci-cis-landingzone-quickstart/README.md

 We welcome your feedback.
 To post feedback, submit feature ideas or report bugs, please use the Issues section on this repository.

 ## <a name="known-issues"></a>Known Issues
-- By default, OCI compartments are not deleted as part of *terraform destroy*.
+- By default, OCI compartments are not deleted when resources are destroyed.
 Deletion can be enabled by setting *enable_cmp_delete* variable to true in locals.tf file.
 Note, however, that compartments may take a long time to delete.
 Not deleting compartments is ok if you plan on reusing them.
-For more information about deleting compartments in OCI via Terraform, check [here](https://registry.terraform.io/providers/hashicorp/oci/latest/docs/resources/identity_compartment)
+For more information about deleting compartments in OCI via Terraform, check [OCI Terraform provider documentation](https://registry.terraform.io/providers/hashicorp/oci/latest/docs/resources/identity_compartment).

 - Terraform or Resource Manager fails to Apply with 401 Unauthorized error.
 This is due to an eventual consistency issue were the IAM policy for Cloud Guard is avialble yet.